0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 It's time to add some logic as we are doing creating questions.

-Accessing answers of questions are similar to accesing the value of a key from an object.
+Accessing answers to questions are similar to accessing the value of a key from an object.
 The value of the answer of a specific question is `answers.<name-of-the-question>`

 As we are creating starter files, let's use [ShellJS](https://github.com/shelljs/shelljs) to run commands like `git clone`, `mkdir`...